ai-jong/SQLByte/README.md

 - [Contact](#contact)

 ## Features
-- [x] Easy communication with Gemini AI for generating responses.
+- [x] SQLite Query Execution: Easily execute SQL queries on a local SQLite database.
+- [x] Persistent Local Storage: Manage long-term data storage on the device, with or without synchronization with a remote storage system.
-- [x] Robust handling of machine learning outputs and AI-driven results.
+- [x] Convenience Methods: Simplifies the processes of reading, writing, updating, and deleting data.

 ## Installation
 ### CocoaPods
 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.<br>